Story - Finding Your "Village"

 • Seek diversity.
 You want shared values, but a village with more diversity gives you more depth.
 It is good to have grandparents, teens, men and women, people from different backgrounds in your village.
 When you are all living similar lives, you all have similar needs.
 With diversity, you have a better chance of being able to help each other.

 For me, La Leche League has been the foundation of my village.
 While the women I have come to know through LLL have all been different in many ways, we do have a shared commitment to mothering and to a caring way of life that links us together.
 If you attend meetings you’ll find there are many of the components of a village: the ritual of greeting people and doing introductions, the work of helping each other with parenting and breastfeeding and sharing refreshments at the end of the meeting, the commitment of time together each month.
-It’s one of the reasons I encourage mothers and parents I help over the phone to attend Meetings – without them, they may be missing the opportunity to connect with a village that can enrich their lives in many ways beyond breastfeeding support.
+It’s one of the reasons I encourage parents I help over the phone to attend Meetings – without them, they may be missing the opportunity to connect with a village that can enrich their lives in many ways beyond breastfeeding support.
 Building supportive relationships isn’t always easy, but there are some easy ways to start.
 Consider trying these approaches with people you feel some kinship with:

 • Prepare meals together.
 Invite some families over for dinner, but instead of doing all the cooking and preparation yourself, plan that you’ll all cook together, and then enjoy the fruits of your labour once it’s done.
 Or set aside an afternoon to bake bread together.